MagneticParticleImaging/MPIReco.jl/docs/src/overview.md

 exploit the multiple dispatch mechanism of julia.
 In addition to the file handles we also apply several reconstruction parameters using keyword arguments.
 In this case, we set the SNR threshold to 5 implying that only matrix rows with an SNR above 5 are used during reconstruction.
-The parameter frame decides which frame of the measured data should be reconstructed.
+The parameter `frame` decides which frame of the measured data should be reconstructed.

-The object c is of type `ImageMeta` and contains not only the reconstructed data but also several metadata such as the reconstruction parameters being used. c has in total 5 dimensions.
-The first dimension encodes multi-spectral channels.
+The object `c` is of type `ImageMeta` and contains not only the reconstructed data but also several metadata such as the reconstruction parameters being used.
-Dimensions 2-4 encode the three spatial dimensions.
-The last dimension contains the number of frames being stored in c.
+More details on the return type are discussed in the [Reconstruction Results](@ref)

 ## Data Storage